Industrial Revolution: Etymology

-Requirements
+Enabling factors

 Several key factors enabled industrialisation.
 High agricultural productivity—exemplified by the British Agricultural Revolution—freed up labor and ensured food surpluses.
 The presence of skilled managers and entrepreneurs, an extensive network of ports, rivers, canals, and roads for efficient transport, and abundant natural resources such as coal, iron, and water power further supported industrial growth.
 Political stability, a legal system favorable to business, and access to financial capital also played crucial roles.
 Once industrialisation began in Britain in the 18th century, its spread was facilitated by the eagerness of British entrepreneurs to export industrial methods and the willingness of other nations to adopt them.
 By the early 19th century, industrialisation had reached Western Europe and the United States, and by the late 19th century, Japan.

 Important technological developments

 The commencement of the Industrial Revolution is closely linked to a small number of innovations, beginning in the second half of the 18th century.
 By the 1830s, the following gains had been made in important technologies: